Last updated on July 21, 2018 by Joseph Schultz

 Simple nouns ending in “s” should be followed by just an apostrophe.

-Its vs. it’s: “It’s,” with the apostrophe, is a contraction of “it is” and only a contraction of “it is.”
-The possessive form of it has no apostrophe: “its.”
-Watch out for this!
+“It’s,” with the apostrophe, is a contraction of “it is” and only a contraction of “it is.”
+The possessive form of ‘it’ has no apostrophe: “Every dog has its day.”
+Its’ (with the apostrophe after the s) is never correct.
+Watch out for these!
 It is (or it’s, if you prefer) a common error.

 If you’re using dashes to break up sentences—like this—know how to use them.
 Em dashes are preferred (make them by using Alt + 0151).
 The regular keyboard dash looks odd, so use the Em, please.
 I’ll know if you don’t.